 The Company's functional and reporting currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-As of June 30, 2011, the Company funds certain operations, exploration and administrative expenses in Guyana and Barbados on a cash call basis using US dollar currency converted from its Canadian dollar bank accounts held in Canada.
-The Company maintains US dollar bank accounts in Canada and Barbados.
-The Company is subject to gains and losses from fluctuations in the US dollar.
+As of September 30, 2011, the Company funds certain operations, exploration and administrative expenses in Guyana and Barbados on a cash call basis using US dollars converted from its Canadian dollar bank accounts held in Canada.
+The Company maintains US dollar bank accounts in Canada, Barbados, and Guyana and Guyanese dollar bank accounts in Guyana.
+The Company is subject to gains and losses from fluctuations in the US dollar and Guyanese dollar against the Canadian dollar.